dojoengine/book/docs/pages/toolchain/katana/reference.md

 ### NAME

-katana - Create a local testnet node for deploying and testing Starknet smart contracts.
+katana - Create a local Starknet sequencer for deploying and developing Starknet smart contracts.

 ### USAGE